-The risks generally associated with the operational phase of the Project are anticipated to be less than during the construction phase due to reduced site activity and requirements for heavy vehicles, equipment, and machinery.
-During the operational phase there will be a limited workforce, their work will be predominantly office based, and the cleaning of the solar panels is going to be semi-automated.
+The risks associated with the operational phase of the Project are anticipated to be less than during the construction phase due to reduced site activity and requirements for heavy vehicles, equipment, and machinery.
 However, there will remain occupational health and safety risks attributable to the operational phase associated with maintenance and inspection requirements.